Cxemcast 027 – Roman K

 Many people know you as a vinyl collector.
 Which record was your first one?

-Around fifteen hundred, maybe a little more.
+Around fifteen hundred, or a little more.

-It interferes if the work is immersed with music, isn’t it?
 Is it difficult to combine work and creativity?

 This is only possible while touring abroad.